LilithRainbows/HabboAirPlus/README.txt

 :clone (clone clicked user look)
 :dance (0-4) (change current dance style)
 :playing (toggle click-through with forced mode)
-:fx FxId (change current user fx with forced mode) (IN SERVER-SIDE CASES USE AT YOUR OWN RISK) :handitem ItemId (change current user handitem) (IN SERVER-SIDE CASES USE AT YOUR OWN RISK)
+:fx FxId (change current user fx with forced mode) (IN SERVER-SIDE CASES USE AT OWN RISK) :handitem ItemId (change current user handitem) (IN SERVER-SIDE CASES USE AT OWN RISK)
-:devwar (test all available clothes) (optional: figure can be loaded from clicked user) (IN SERVER-SIDE CASES USE AT YOUR OWN RISK)
+:devwar (test all available clothes) (optional: figure can be loaded from clicked user) (IN SERVER-SIDE CASES USE AT OWN RISK)
 :calendar (open calendar) (USE AT OWN RISK)
-:linkevent Link (open a linkevent) (IN SERVER-SIDE CASES USE AT YOUR OWN RISK)
+:linkevent Link (open a linkevent) (IN SERVER-SIDE CASES USE AT OWN RISK)

 -Visit, roomid, chooser, furni and bcfloor commands are now available for all users -Fixed https protocol